svddev/alt-branch-diff/README.md

 cargo build --release
 ```

-You can find the binary in `alt-branch-diff/target/release/` named `cli`
+Then you can find the binary in `alt-branch-diff/target/release/` named `cli`